xpack-dev-tools/clang-xpack/README-BUILD.md

 is quite complex, and an attempt to explain its functionality in a few words would not be realistic.
 Thus, the authoritative source of details remains the source code.

+## Notes

+- no Lua support in lldb
+- no python support in lldb
+- no sanitizers in compiler_rt
+- Linux default linker is GNU ld.gold, to allow LTO
+- Windows default linker is lld
+- macOS default linker is the system ld